sts10/project-info/hush-line/guides/prereqs.md

 We'll use Gmail for its high reliability.
 If you don't already have an account, create one.
 It's also not a bad idea to have an email address separate from your personal account.

-#### App Passwords

-Hush Line has a mail server installed to send messages to your email address.
-You'll need SMTP information, as well as a password.
-You should never use your main account password; instead, create app-specific passwords.
-These are essentially purpose-made

 ### 4. Mailvelope

 To decrypt Hush Line messages, we'll use Mailvelope, which integrates with Gmail, adding PGP functionality.
 You can add the extension to your browser here: https://addons.mozilla.org/en-US/firefox/addon/mailvelope/